 In the next couple blog posts I will be installing Objection and theos-jailed.
 Both tools can be used for testing iOS apps on jailed devices.
-My goal is to test both tools and document my steps.

 Please note that you will need a decrypted IPA file.
 If you don’t have an IPA file you would need to use a tool, such as clutch to decrypt the application.
 We wont tackle that subject in this blog post.